qubic/core/test/README.md

 ### Score test

-The Score Test will compare the generated results with the ground truth files located in test/data.
+The Score Test will compare the generated results with the ground-truth files located in test/data.

-#### Ground truth files
+#### Ground-truth files
-The ground truth files will be read by the score test, typically consist of two files:
+The ground-truth files will be read by the score test, typically consist of two files:
 1. **samples_xxx.csv** contains the input data.
     - Each column is hex presentation of mining seeds, public keys and nonces.
     - Each row is a sample